Looking back at every Super Bowl on NBC

 The last time the Super Bowl was on NBC was four years ago when the Patriots and Eagles met in Minneapolis.
 New England entered as heavy favorites against a Philadelphia squad that was rallying behind backup quarterback Nick Foles.
 The two QBs went back and forth in a shootout that ended 41-33 for the Eagles to catapult a special evening in Philly.

 Will Super Bowl LVI become an instant classic?
-Find out Sunday on NBC4 when the Bengals and Rams meet for the Vince Lombardi trophy.
+Find out Sunday on NBC when the Bengals and Rams meet for the Vince Lombardi trophy.